mtpatter/mtpatter.github.io/_pages/projects.md

 Here are my [publications](https://ui.adsabs.harvard.edu/public-libraries/Hp6pLt5wST6qNm4mzzjfOw){:target="_blank"}, [Google scholar profile](http://scholar.google.com/citations?user=x1kZj8MAAAAJ&hl=en){:target="_blank"}, and [resume and CV](/resume/).

-## Science Clouds, Data Commons, and Streaming Data Pipelines
+## Science Clouds, "Data Commons", and Streaming Data Pipelines

-### - LSST and ZTF
+### - Large Synoptic Survey Telescope and Zwicky Transient Facility
-I worked with the LSST's data management group on the alert production pipeline team.
-The LSST expects to observe about 10,000,000 transient objects per night and will aim to send out public alerts on these events within 60 seconds.
-I prototyped the technology for the alert distribution system, which was also adopted by ZTF.
+I worked for the Large Synoptic Survey Telescope (LSST) data management group on the alert production pipeline team.
+The LSST expects to observe about 10 million changing, or 'transient', objects per night and will alert astronomers and the public with a large-scale (~1 TB/night) data stream of these events within 60 seconds of detection.
-I wrote a few technical notes about this work:
+I prototyped the technology for the data distribution system for these alerts and deployed it successfully in production for use by the Zwicky Transient Facility (ZTF).
+I have written a few technical notes about this work, which are living documents and continuously updated as work continues:

 * [DMTN-028 Benchmarking a distribution system for LSST alerts](https://dmtn-028.lsst.io){:target="_blank"}
 * [DMTN-081: Deploying an alert stream mini-broker prototype](https://dmtn-081.lsst.io/){:target="_blank"}